bwood/quicksilver-settingsphp/README.md

 * Existing sites will continue using their existing settings.php code until they can be manually cutover to the new code.
 (A gitignored config file needs to be created for these sites.)

 [Here's an issue for discussion of the big flaw with this plan](https://github.com/bwood/quicksilver-settingsphp/issues/1).

+### Manual cutover of existing sites

+FYI, here's how sites that were spun up before this code was added would be cutover to use this code:

+1. The new settings.php will be
+copied, commited and pushed to the individual site repository.
+This file will be identical to the current settings.php in the upstream repo.
+2. The site's pantheon.yml will be removed thereby disabling Quicksilver.
+The next time updates are applied, we will not see conflicts related settings.php.